alexwardcodes/Project3-DjangoDjourneys/README.md

 ### Stage 10: Testing the site

 We tested our quiz repeatedly to adjust timings and fadeouts, and tested the destination list, user signup, profile creation and API calls to make sure these were all working the way we wanted.
+We used plenty of console.logs to check what our functions were doing precisely, and where the information we were getting was incorrect or the function was working differently than anticipated, we were able to correct this.
+We checked all of our links to make sure these were correct, and checked the database to ensure all of our API calls were creating, updating and deleting information correctly.
+We also got friends to test the quiz to ensure the user experience was seamless and working as we wanted.

 ![Screenshot 2022-11-04 at 13 41 37](https://media.git.generalassemb.ly/user/44781/files/148b7553-02d5-4f75-b102-8b532450e3be)